For Learners

 What are the benefits of CPD?

 CPD is an essential, recognised approach to helping individuals, organisations and entire industries to keep skills and knowledge up to date.
-CPD supports raising international standards and benchmarks in line with increasing globalisation and consumer demand.
+CPD supports the ongoing development of professional skills and knowledge in line with increasing globalisation and consumer demand.
 For individuals, it enables learning to become conscious and proactive, rather than passive and encourages professionals to maintain consistent levels of high performance and demonstrate commitment towards a particular job role or profession.

 Who is CPD for?